oya163/oya163.github.io/_posts/2019-02-01-nepali-ner.markdown

 an overall F1 score of 86.89, which is a significant improvement on previously reported performance in literature.

-This paper is published in 2019 IEEE 5th International Conference on Collaboration and Internet Computing (CIC)

 ## Github
 - The [code repo](https://github.com/oya163/nepali-ner/) is available on Github